tchajed/iris-simp-lang/README.md

 ## Compiling

 This development relies on a development version of Iris and Coq 8.18 or later.
-We test 8.18, 8.19, and master with Iris dev in CI.
-(The released version of Iris is currently incompatible.)
+We test 8.18, 8.19, and master with Iris dev in CI, as well as the released version of Iris.

 You'll need to install Iris, which is easiest done through opam.
 There are installation instructions at https://gitlab.mpi-sws.org/iris/iris.